stephnr/es6-toolkit-for-sublime/README.md

-# ES6-Toolkit
+# ES6-Toolkit for Sublime Text
-A toolkit containing various commands and snippets for using ES6 today
+A toolkit containing various commands and snippets for using ES6 today in Sublime

 ----------------------------------------------------------------------------------
                                   IMPORTANT